oyooyo/keyble/README.md

 ### keyble-registeruser

-In order to actually control an *eqiva eQ-3 Bluetooth Smart Lock*, a user ID and the corresponding 128-bit user key is required.
+In order to actually control an *eQ-3 eqiva Bluetooth Smart Lock*, a user ID and the corresponding 128-bit user key is required.
 Since the original app provides no way to get these informations, it is necessary to first register a new user, using the information encoded in the QR-Code of the "*Key Card*"s that ship with the lock.

 This is what the *keyble-registeruser* tool is for.